- This topic is empty.

 1. Static Overload:

 Static overload refers to the application of a constant or sustained load that exceeds the designed capacity of a mechanical component or structure.
 This type of overload can lead to material deformation, fatigue, and ultimately, catastrophic failure.
-Static overload can occur due to factors such as improper load calculations, inadequate material selection, or changes in operating conditions.
+Static overload can occur due to factors such as improper load calculations, inadequate material selection, or changes in operating conditions.1.1 Impact of Static Overload:

 – Material Deformation: Excessive static loads can cause permanent deformation in mechanical components, compromising their structural integrity and functionality.